mIRC-Scripters/mirckb/docs/source/commands/aline.rst

 /aline
 ======

-The **aline command** is used to add a single line of text to a custom window.
+The **/aline** command is used to add a single line of text to a custom window.
 This command is limited to custom @windows, If you need a more general command that is able to print to both custom windows, channel, and query consider using the **/echo** command instead.

 .. note:: If the main window is sorted (text or listbox and /window -s has been used), lines added with /echo to that window won't be sorted, only lines added with /aline will.